This Keto Jello Recipe is an orange Creamsicle mousse that is super easy to make and will satisfy that sweet, creamy craving!

 - Add ice water to jello mixture and stir until ice melts completely.

 - Add jello mixture + 1 cup yogurt to blender and blend until completely blended and the color looks like a creamsicle color.

 - Pour mixture into 1 cup serving glasses or bowls and chill in the refrigerator for 2 hours.

 - After jello mousse is set, garnish with clementine oranges, slivered almonds, pineapple, or chocolate shavings.

 6 grams protein

-For more keto recipes, click on over to:
+For more delicious desserts that are easy recipes and keto friendly, click on over to: